Eltham, Victoria: Parks

+Large areas surrounding Eltham are part of Green Wedge areas in the Shire of Nillumbik, leaving extensive areas undeveloped within and to three sides of the suburb.

 Aerial panorama of Eltham facing the Melbourne CBD.
 March 2023.

 Aerial perspective of Eltham facing the Great Dividing Range.
 March 2023.

 Alistair Knox Park^{} is named after Alistair Knox, a famous local landscape architect who specialised in mud brick.
 The park is located on Main Road near the central Eltham shopping strip.
 The Eltham Library is located nearby.
 The kids playground is found within the open and lightly wooded forest.
 Facilities include an old wooden playground, toilets, barbecues, a duck pond, and a sculpture.